Making the Most of AdWords with a Small Budget

 - Low CPC and low CTR keywords should be paused and replaced with a better, more relevant keyword and ad.

-It’s thought that a lot of the time, Google Ads campaigns are not effective for small businesses as they just don’t put enough time into researching and monitoring keywords and ads to completely maximise budget.
-Some businesses only login to their Google Ads accounts once a quarter and then wonder why it’s not performing at all – like anything else in business, it requires planning and ongoing strategising if it’s to work effectively.
+It’s thought that a lot of the time, AdWords campaigns are not effective for small businesses as they just don’t put enough time into researching and monitoring keywords and ads to completely maximise budget.
+Some businesses only login to their AdWords accounts once a quarter and then wonder why it’s not performing at all – like anything else in business, it requires planning and ongoing strategizing if it’s to work effectively.